 Into the gloom

-It was Francis’ job to care for her as she was sick from whatever she got from Howard and from entering the gloom.
+It was Francis’ job to care for her, as she was sick from whatever she got from Howard and from entering the gloom.
 The gloom was the house and the cemetery and the Doyles in a relationship where they fed on each other.
 She and Catalina had been chosen to be part of the family.
 They had been breathing in the gloom in the air and eating it in their food; this explained the dreams and strange visions.

 God of the gloom

 Howard was the powerful being in the gloom, the God.
 He had been living for three or four hundred years, transmigrating into a new body each time the old one gave out.
-Male heirs were important for this; he wouldn’t deign live on in a woman.
-His time in his current body was near and he needed to ready his heir.
+Male heirs were important for this; he wouldn’t deign to live on in a woman.
+His time in his current body was near, and he needed to ready his heir.